Kaiten: Pilots

 The island of Ōzushima, in the Inland Sea, was used as a training site.
-The island was equipped with cranes, torpedo testing pits, launch ramps, and had a large shallow bay for test running and firing.
+The island was equipped with cranes, torpedo testing pits, and launch ramps, and had a large shallow bay for test running and firing.
 The Kaiten Memorial Museum is now situated there.

 Kaiten pilots were all men aged between 17 and 28.
 Initial training consisted of sailing fast surface boats by periscope and instrument readings alone.
 When a pilot had advanced past this basic training, he would begin training on Kaitens.
 Training craft were fitted with a dummy warhead that contained telemetry equipment and an emergency blowing tank that could return the craft to the surface should the trainee dive to a dangerous depth.
 Kaiten training started with basic circular runs to and from a fixed landmark at a reduced speed; the training advanced to faster and more hazardous runs around rocks and through channels in deeper waters.
 The more difficult runs required the pilot to surface and check the periscope repeatedly, and required conscientious adjusting of trim tank levels because of the reducing weight as oxygen was used up.
 When the instructors were confident about a pilot's abilities, they would advance the pilot to open water training against target ships.
 Training at this level was often done at full attack speed, and either at night or in twilight.
 The final phase of training would be a submarine launch and more open water attack runs on target ships.

 Training was dangerous, and 15 men died in accidents, most commonly collisions with the target vessels.
 Although the warheads were only dummies, the impact at ramming speed was enough to both cripple the Kaiten and severely injure the pilot.

 In action, the Kaiten was always operated by one man, but the larger training models (Types 2, 4, and 5) could carry two or even four.

 Kaiten pilots who were leaving for their final missions would leave testaments and messages behind for their loved ones.